kuriatsu/ros-g29-force-feedback/README.md

         secs: 0
         nsecs: 0
       frame_id: ''
-    angle: 0.3
+    position: 0.3
-    force: 0.0
-    pid_mode: true"
+    torque: 0.0"
     ```
-    Once the message is thrown, the wheel rotates to 0.3*2.5&pi; with PID control (the bigger the gap between current angle and specified angle is, the bigger the rotation force is.).
+    Once the message is thrown, the wheel rotates to 0.3*<max_angle> (as for g29 ±450°).
     Publish rate is not restricted.
-The value is ignored if you set pid_mode.

 # Contribution
 1. Fork it (https://github.com/kuriatsu/g29-force-feedback.git)